Tutorial Gateway

 Python Lambda Default Values 10

-Python lambda Without Arguments
+Python lambda function without Arguments

-We do not have to pass any argument values to call these lambda expressions.
+We do not have to pass any argument values to call these expressions.
 Whenever we call them, they return the same result.

 add = lambda : 10 + 20